gom9000/gos-electronic-suite/README.md

 The work here grows from documented experiences: instruments are built after the theory is experienced, libraries emerge from repeated practice, projects are the result of both.<br/>
 A repository may appear in more than one section when it belongs to more than one category.

 These projects follow a KIS (Keep It Simple) approach: building with what is available, standard-grade components included.
-The constraint is part of the design, requiring extra attention to detail to ensure that hardware limitations never compromise final reliability.
+The constraint is part of the design, requiring extra attention to detail to ensure that hardware limitations do not compromise final functionality.

 ---
 ---